Best Dental Assistant Schools in Oregon

 • Visit the school and tour the lab facilities.

-• Ask about externship partnerships and job placement rates.
+• Ask about externship partnerships and employment outcomes.
+(Verify with the school).

 • Confirm that the program aligns with your career goals, such as orthodontic assisting or pediatric dentistry.